demisto/content-docs/docs/concepts/demisto-sdk.md

     demisto-sdk -i Pack/myPack --insecure
     ```
    This will iterate over all the content entities in the pack `myPack` and will upload then to the preset XSOAR server
    without checking the certification.
-Note this does not upload the entities as a whole pack but does upload them individually.
+Note that this command does not upload the entities as a whole pack but does upload them individually.

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/upload/README.md#upload).